-It is important that you read your outboard engine manual carefully and become completely familiar with the operation as well as necessary maintenance on the engine and propulsion systems.
+It is important that you read your Yamaha outboard engine operator's manual carefully and become completely familiar with the function as well as necessary maintenance and safety warnings on the engine and propulsion systems.
 Pay careful attention to the sections on winterization if you live in freezing climates.
 Extensive damage can result if proper winter storage is not followed in freezing climates.
 Contact your Regal dealer for information regarding technical issues and parts.
 Also, refer to the maintenance section of this manual.

 PREVENT INJURY OR DEATH!

-READ ALL MANUFACTURER'S OUTBOARD ENGINE AND PROPULSION OWNER'S MANUALS BEFORE OPERATING YOUR VESSEL.
+READ ALL MANUFACTURER'S OUTBOARD

+ENGINE AND PROPULSION OWNER'S

+MANUALS BEFORE OPERATING

+YOUR VESSEL.

 This chapter is intended to give general information about the location and function of typical outboard engine and controls.
-Control systems and engines may vary from model to model.
-Refer to the specific engine owner's manual for your equipment that would include the following information in greater detail.
+Control systems, engine operation and components can change during a products production life cycle.
+Refer to the your specific engine owner's manual for your equipment that would include the following information in greater detail.